ealdent/lda-ruby/README.markdown

 ### Example usage:

-    require 'lda'
+    require 'lda-ruby'
-    lda = Lda::Lda.new      # create an Lda object for training corpus = Lda::Corpus.new("data/data_file.dat")
+    corpus = Lda::Corpus.new("data/data_file.dat")
-    lda.corpus = corpus
-    lda.em("random")        # run EM algorithm using random starting points lda.load_vocabulary("data/vocab.txt")
+    lda = Lda::Lda.new(corpus)    # create an Lda object for training lda.em("random")              # run EM algorithm using random starting points lda.load_vocabulary("data/vocab.txt")
     lda.print_topics(20)          # print the topic 20 words per topic

-See the rdocs for further information.
-You can also check out the mailing list for this project if you have any questions or mail lda-ruby@groups.google.com [email link].
-If you have general questions about Latent Dirichlet Allocation, I urge you to use the topic models mailing list, since the people who monitor that are very knowledgeable.
+You can check out the mailing list for this project if you have any questions or mail lda-ruby@groups.google.com [email link].
+If you have general questions about Latent Dirichlet Allocation, I urge you to use the [topic models mailing list][topic-models], since the people who monitor that are very knowledgeable.

 ## Resources

 + [Blog post about LDA-Ruby][lda-ruby]
 + [David Blei's lda-c code][blei]